Buġibba

 Buġibba (English pronunciation: /bu:'dʒɪbə/) is a zone within St. Paul's Bay in the Northern Region, Malta.
-Situated adjacent to Qawra, it is a popular tourist resort, containing numerous hotels, restaurants, pubs, archit clubs, and a casino.
+Situated adjacent to Qawra, it is a popular tourist resort, containing numerous hotels, restaurants, pubs, night clubs, and a casino.

 History

 During the Tarxien phase of Maltese prehistory, a small temple was built in what is now Buġibba.
-The temple was excavated between the 1920s and 1950s, and is now located in the grounds of a hotel.
+The temple was excavated between the 1920s and 1950s and is now located in the grounds of a hotel.

 Around 1715, the Order of St. John built Buġibba Battery as part of a series of fortifications defending Malta's coastline.
-Today, only remains of its foundations and ditch have survived.
+Today, only the remains of its foundations and ditch survive.

-In the 1960s, Buġibba began to see rapid development, and it is now a popular tourist resort.
+In the 1960s, Buġibba began to see rapid development and is now a popular tourist resort.
 It is especially popular among students who go to Malta to learn English.
 The town's main highlight is its square, which is located along the promenade.
-The area is full of nightclubs, bars and restaurants.
+The area is full of nightclubs, bars, and restaurants.